kendoll7/python-challenge/README.md

 Besides class material, I used these websites for assistance.

 The writing to text file was written with the assistance of the intructor's code.
-The "\n" was also learned from the instuctor.
+The "\n" and "not in" was also learned from the instuctor.

 This repo contains code to sort the budget data and export a summary to a text file.
 It also contains code to sort election data and export a summary to a text file.